Heiko Heßenkemper

-Heiko Heßenkemper, also spelled Heiko Hessenkemper (born 11 January 1956), is a German politician (till June 2021 for the Alternative for Germany) and was member of the Bundestag from 2017 to 2021.
+Heiko Heßenkemper (born 11 January 1956), also spelled Heiko Hessenkemper, is a German politician, until June 2021 for the Alternative for Germany, and was member of the Bundestag from 2017 to 2021.

 Life and politics

 Heßenkemper was born 1956 in the West German town of Hamm and studied physics at the Clausthal University of Technology.
 He became a professor in 1995.